What Tao and Taoism Is

 Tao-te Ching is a ponderable book of ancient Chinese Taoism (in Pinyin: Daoism).
 It is allegedly by Lao-tzu.
 Holmes Welch writes about him:

 Lao-Tzu ("Master Lao," or "Old Master") is Laozi in Pinyin.
 He is known as the first philosopher of Chinese Taoism and alleged author of the book Tao-te Ching.
 Lao-tzu remains an obscure figure.

 The historian Ssu-ma Ch'ien wrote about Lao-tzu about 100 BC, but had little solid information about the philosopher.
 The historian renders a celebrated but questionable meeting of the old Taoist with the younger Confucius (551–479 BC).
 However, the sources are so inconsistent and contradictory that the meeting seems a mere legend.
 According to one story, Lao-tzu closed their meeting by saying:

-The eleven questions and answers that follow are adapted from an interview with T. Kinnes in early May 2003.
-The information about Lao-tzu was added in December 2006.
+The eleven questions and answers that follow are adapted from a Tao interview in 2003.
+The information about Lao-tzu was added in 2006.

 What are the biggest themes portrayed in Taoism?